 If your company has weak safety guidelines, an accident at work is inevitable and can lead to serious physical injuries or even death.

-While accidents at work may be more likely in some industries than others, there’s no doubt that there remain many non-fatal incidents across the board in the UK.
+While accidents at work may be more likely in some industries than others, there’s no doubt that there remain a large number of non-fatal incidents across the board in the UK.

-According to a Labour Force Survey from 2020/21, 441,000 workers sustained a non-fatal injury on these shores.
-Slips, trips, or falls on the same level accounted for approximately 33% of all non-fatal accidents, while a further 18% were injured when handling, lifting, or carrying items.
+According to a Labour Force Survey from 2020/21, for example, 441,000 workers sustained a non-fatal injury on these shores.
+Slips, trips or falls on the same level accounted for approximately 33% of all non-fatal accidents, while a further 18% were injured when handling, lifting or carrying items.

-In this post, we’ll take a closer look at what to do if you have an accident and work and how you can optimize your chances of securing compensation when appropriate.
+In this post, we’ll take a closer look at what to do if you have an accident and work and how you can optimise your chances of securing compensation when appropriate.

 #1.
 Ensure That Your Accident is Reported

-RIDDOR is the primary workplace health and safety law in the UK.
-This comprehensive piece of legislation requires all employers to accurately report and keep detailed records of workplace accidents.
+RIDDOR is the primary workplace health and safety law in the UK, and this comprehensive piece of legislation requires all employers to accurately report and keep detailed records of accidents in the workplace.

 This includes both fatal and non-fatal incidents, so your first step after experiencing a workplace injury should be to ensure that this has been recorded.